officiallysingh/joda-file-export/README.md

 * **com.xebia.util.export** Complete joda-file-export library code, copy this code into your source directory
 * **com.zcompany.example** All example code elaborating the use of library, play with the examples to understand the usage

-#### Git source contain the library code into below two packages
-Code is bundled as Spring boot based application, So simply run the application and browse through swagger at
+Code is bundled as Spring boot application, So simply run the application and browse through swagger at

 http://localhost:8080/swagger-ui.html